Our baby expert likes the glow-in-the-dark design, which stops you from having to fumble around in the dark.

 Easy to sterilize by steaming or boiling.
 One-piece design protects baby from potential choking hazard.
 Made of durable silicone.
 BPA-free.
 Comes in several sizes to grow with your baby.
 Comes in a pack of 4.
-Ages 0-3 months.
+For ages 0-3 months.

 Some babies reject this type due to the shape.

 Soft, durable silicone doesn't have detectable odors or tastes for those hard-to-please babies.
 Safety of a one-piece design.
 Open nose area lets baby breathe freely.
 BPA-free.
 Available in different colors.
 Comes in a pack of 2.
-Ages 0-3 months.
+For ages 0-3 months.